schmidtjonathan/PhDSE.jl/docs/src/examples/ensemble_kalman_filter.md

-# Square-root Kalman filter for car tracking
+# Ensemble Kalman filter for car tracking

 From "Bayesian Filtering and Smoothing" [1], example 4.3.